thoni56/c-xrefactory/doc/c-xrefactory.md

 # General

-C-xrefactory is a refactoring development environment for C and Java.
+C-xrefactory is a refactoring development environment for C/Yacc.
 Its functions can be accessed via the 'c-xref' menu in Emacs and the 'Plugins &gt; C-xrefactory' submenu of the main menu bar in jEdit.
 Optionally the most frequent functions can be bound to shortcuts.